theupdateframework/taps/tap4.md

 targets may be delegated to different repositories in this file.
 These delegations are also known as _repository delegations_.

+The client will keep full metadata for each repository in a corresponding directory.
+By also employing TAP 5, a
-Each repository may be associated with a different [root metadata file](tap5.md), which specifies how the metadata files of the top-level roles are to be verified.
+A client may associate each repository with a different root metadata file, which specifies how the metadata files of the top-level roles are to be verified.
-For example, the root keys in a root metadata files may correspond to the root keys distributed by: (1) the remote repository, or (2) a private repository.
+For example, the root keys in a root metadata file may correspond to the root keys distributed by: (1) the remote repository, or (2) a private repository.
 For more details, please see [TAP 5](tap5.md).